me-heer/quick-copy-localstorage/README.md

 1. **Navigate to an allowed website**
 2. Right-click
-3. Click "Copy Storage Value"
+3. Click "Copy Storage Value" (OR there's a keyboard shortcut, you can press Ctrl + Shift + L (Cmd for mac))
 4. The configured item from localStorage will be copied to your clipboard

 ### Adding New Websites